lcwheeler/jekyll-now/CV.md

 **CONFERENCE PRESENTATIONS**:

-2017: Society for Molecular Biology and Evolution (upcoming).
+2017: Society for Molecular Biology and Evolution.
 Austin Texas.
 Poster: “Phage display and deep sequencing to study the evolution of binding specificity”

 2016: Third International Symposium on Protein Folding and Dynamics.
 Bangalore, India.
 Poster: “Tracing the evolution of peptide binding specificity in the S100 protein  family using phage display and deep sequencing”